Best road handlebars: How to pick the right option for your needs

 What is reach and drop?

-Reach is the distance from the horizontal part of the handlebar to the furthest edge of the drops and determines how far away the levers will be placed.
+Reach is the horizontal distance from the flat part of the top of the handlebar to the furthest forward edge of the drops and determines how far away the levers will be placed.
 Bigger riders will need a more extended reach while shorter riders will be more comfortable with a smaller figure.

 Drop refers to the distance from your tops to your drops.
 Most people are better suited to a shorter drop because it doesn't require quite as much flexibility, but a lower front end should theoretically result in a smaller frontal area, which in turn requires fewer watts for faster speeds.
 All in moderation though, as saving 10 aero watts won't benefit you if you lose 20 due to discomfort.
 It's also worth bearing in mind the most aero position is with your forearms horizontal while holding the hoods, but again this is harder to maintain for longer distances.